Binary Spatial Random Field Reconstruction from Non-Gaussian Inhomogeneous Time-series Observations: Introduction

-The contributions of this paper are four-fold: \begin{enumerate} \item We propose a novel model to represent the hierarchical spatial-temporal physical phenomenon using WGPs such that the temporal processes may follow arbitrary distributions appeared in real applications. \item We develop the Warped Gaussian Process Likelihood Ratio Test (WGPLRT) and the Neigh-borhood-density-based Likelihood Ratio Test (NLRT) tailored to approximately perform Likelihood Ratio Tests on time-series data for sensors collecting point or integral observations, respectively. \item We derive the Spatial Best Linear Unbiased Estimator (S-BLUE) for aggregating outputs of Likelihood Ratio Tests and reconstructing the spatial phenomenon, which is computationally efficient. \item We perform both synthetic data experiments and real-world experiments to validate our model and algorithms.
-In the real-world experiments, we use a weather dataset from the National Environment Agency (NEA) of Singapore that includes fields such as temperature and relative humidity to support the proposed approaches. \end{enumerate}
+The contributions of this paper are four-fold: \begin{enumerate} \item We propose a novel model to represent the hierarchical spatial-temporal physical phenomenon using WGPs such that the temporal processes may follow arbitrary distributions that appear in real applications. \item We develop the Warped Gaussian Process Likelihood Ratio Test (WGPLRT) and the Neighborhood-density-based Likelihood Ratio Test (NLRT) tailored to approximately performing Likelihood Ratio Tests on time-series data for sensors collecting point or integral observations, respectively. \item We derive the Spatial Best Linear Unbiased Estimator (S-BLUE) for aggregating outputs of Likelihood Ratio Tests and reconstructing the spatial phenomenon, which is computationally efficient. \item We perform both synthetic data experiments and real-world experiments to validate our model and algorithms.
+In the real-world experiments, we use a weather dataset from the National Environment Agency (NEA) of Singapore that includes fields such as temperature and relative humidity to support the proposed approach. \end{enumerate}

 The rest of the paper is structured as follows.
 We introduce the definitions of GPs and WGPs and present the system model in Section \ref{Sec:Definition}.
 We show that the posterior predictive distribution in the proposed problem is analytically intractable and motivate a two-step procedure to reconstruct the binary spatial random field in Section \ref{Sec:Posterior}.
 In Section \ref{Sec:LRTs}, we develop the Warped Gaussian Process Likelihood Ratio Test (WGPLRT) and the Neighborhood-density-based Likelihood Ratio Test (NLRT) for inferring temporal processes.
 Section \ref{Sec:S-BLUE} introduces the Spatial Best Linear Unbiased Estimator (S-BLUE) and its properties.
-In Section \ref{Sec:Experiments Synthetic} and \ref{Sec:Experiments Semisynthetic}, we showcase the proposed model and algorithm by performing experiments using synthetic and real-world datasets\footnote{Codes implemented in MATLAB can be found on GitHub: {https://github.com/ShunanSheng/WarpedGaussianProcesses}.}, respectively.
+In Sections \ref{Sec:Experiments Synthetic} and \ref{Sec:Experiments Semisynthetic}, we showcase the proposed model and algorithm by performing experiments using synthetic and real-world datasets\footnote{Codes implemented in MATLAB can be found on GitHub: \url{https://github.com/ShunanSheng/WarpedGaussianProcesses}.}, respectively.
 Finally, we conclude the paper in Section \ref{Sec:Conclusion}.